psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

     style="width: 100%; height:700px; border: none; position: relative; scrolling:no;">
 </iframe>

-I'm not sure I agree with every aspect of this model, but I think it provides a good example of how a complex network operates.
+I'm not sure I agree with every aspect of this model, but I think it provides a good example of how a network operates.
 In this case, although spending on money on outreach for movement growth is the most connected node (Node 8), the total impact is smaller than improving policies related to [global catastrophic risks](https://en.wikipedia.org/wiki/Global_catastrophic_risk) (Node 6).
 Another interesting takeaway is that interventions can be harmful in one domain and beneficial in another.
 For example, donating money to [GiveDirectly](https://www.givedirectly.org/) improves the lives of the beneficiaries through increased consumption, but this consumption might also lead to a slight increases in carbon emissions that could partially offset the benefits.

 The main challenge with this model seems to be choosing accurate values for the elasticities and differentials, which is difficult because they need to be derived from experimental data or expert judgement.
 One potential fix would be to use probability distributions and [monte carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) methods rather than point estimates.
 Although this won't really solve the underlying problem, it would at least convey some level of uncertainty.